VyavahareOnkar/weatherApp-nodejs/README.md

 # weatherApp-nodejs

+Interactive and responsive Web Application:

-Weather Web Application made by NodeJs as Backend for creating server and fetching the weather conditions through the API.
+NodeJs is used as Backend for creating server and fetching the weather conditions through the API.